tanmaymishra91/tanmaybirthday/README.md

 Open [http://localhost:3000](http://localhost:3000) to see your application running.

+## 🎬 Live Preview

+See a live demo of this scaffold at [https://bday.aozoradesu.com](https://bday.aozoradesu.com)

 ## 🤖 Powered by Aozoradesu

 This scaffold is optimized for use with [Aozoradesu](https://aozoradesu.com) - your AI assistant for: